pla | Phillip Lehn Architect

 Amherst, Massachusetts 1973

 A proposal for what may have been the nation's first public solar heated and cooled building

-Conceived and developed months before the Arab's surprise October 1973 oil embargo, 800 Main Street may have been the nation's first proposal for a public solar heated and cooled building.
-Developed by Fred Boyajian and designed by Phillip Lehn in collaboration with Brink Thorne, Mary and Allan Dietz, Nick Dines, Ahmed Dadi, project mechanical engineer for Louis Kahn's Exeter Academy Library and the Salk Institute, and Sean Wellesley-Miller and Day Chahroudi, the two Co-Directors of MIT's Solar Energy Lab, the proposed, passive and active solar heated and cooled mixed-use town center included a dinner theater~performing arts center, restaurant and coffee house, shopping bazaar, offices, health club with swimming pool and a sub grade thermal storage facility to store coolness as well as heat.
+Conceived and developed months before the Arab's surprise October 17, 1973 oil embargo, 800 Main Street may have been the nation's first proposal for a public solar heated and cooled building.
+Developed by Fred Boyajian and designed by Phillip Lehn in collaboration with Nick Dines, now Professor Emeritus of Landscape Architecture at UMass Amherst, MA, MIT Solar Energy Lab's two Co-Directors, Sean Wellesley-Miller and Day Chahroudi, Ahmed Dadi, lead designer of Fred Dubin's total energy team for Louis Kahn's Exeter Academy Library and the Salk Institute and our young design studio's Brink Thorne and Mary and Allan Dietz, our proposed passive and active solar heated and cooled mixed-use town center included a dinner theater~performing arts center, restaurant, coffee house, shopping bazaar, offices, health club with swimming pool, and a sub grade thermal storage facility to store coolness as well as heat.
 Computer modeling of the building's anticipated performance indicated it would have saved more than 70% of the energy required by a more conventionally designed and code compliant building.

 In houses that look toward the south, the sun penetrates the portico in winter,